 The Six Book Challenge invites you to pick six reads and record your reading in a diary in order to get a certificate.
 Print materials and incentives are available for the Six Book Challenge 2015 and well over 200 organisations have already launched this year's scheme.

 We are delighted that all three ambassadors - Adele Parks, Andy McNab and Martina Cole - are supporting the scheme again for 2015 and completers will receive a certificate with all three signatures.

 There's the chance to enter a national prize draw for completers to win some great prizes each year - a trip to London and ereaders for the runners-up - and organisations can win an author event.
 Best of all, you can read anything you like - in print or online - and we've got a website for participants so you can share your thoughts about what you read.

 Six Book Challenge facts

-libraries, colleges, workplaces and prisons across the UK run the Six Book Challenge
+Libraries, colleges, workplaces and prisons across the UK run the scheme.

 One in six adults struggles to read.
 The Six Book Challenge builds people’s reading confidence and literacy skills, improving their life chances.
-While Reading Groups for Everyone celebrates all the good things that happen when people come together to share reading and Mood-boosting Books recommends good reads for people who are anxious or depressed.
+While Reading Groups for Everyone celebrates all the good things that happen when people come together to share reading and Reading Well supports people's health and wellbeing.
 Because everything changes when we read.